robertbenjamin/Job-Search/job-search.md

 **Can I solve really technical problems like brain teasers and algorithms?**

+Generally, yes.
+I have good proble msolving skills and quite logical and analytical.
+I don't have a very technical background in standard CS concepts (although I am reading up on them and taking online courses to resolve that), but if I am given a problem I am sure I would at least be able to form a base and lay out potential solutions.

 **Have I built projects that display a good range of skills?**

 Yes, I've built full-stack projects in a number of different frameworks, both with Ruby and Javascript.